About the M.S. Degree

 At Berkeley, graduate work in chemical and biomolecular engineering emphasizes the excitement of original research in frontier areas of applied science.
 Graduate students may pursue a PhD in Chemical Engineering, or they may apply for an M.S. in Chemical Engineering.
-While formal courses are necessary to provide scientific fundamentals and intellectual breadth, the primary characteristic of Berkeley's graduate experience is to participate in the quest for new knowledge.
-Graduate students and faculty collaborate as partners in scholarship, in learning, and in intellectual discovery focusing on research.
+While formal courses are necessary to provide scientific fundamentals and intellectual breadth, the primary characteristic of Berkeley's graduate experience is to participate in the quest for new knowledge. .

-A total of 24 semester units are required for the MS. Of the 24 units, Academic Senate regulations state that a minimum of 12 units must be in 200-level courses in Chemical Engineering (230, 240, 244, 250 and 274).
-Additional 12 units in upper division/graduate courses electives as approved by our Graduate Advisor and 6 units in 298 and 299.
+A total of 24 semester units are required for the M.S.
+Of the 24 units, Academic Senate regulations state that a minimum of 12 units must be in 200-level courses in Chemical Engineering (230, 240, 244, 250 and 274).
+Additional 12 units in upper division/graduate courses electives as approved by our Graduate Advisor.
+Research is not a requirement for the M.S.
+However, students may opt to enroll in research credits with an Advisor.

 There is a comprehensive exam given by at least 2 Senate faculty testing on a) transport phenomena; b) kinetics and chemical fundamentals; and c) thermodynamics at the end of the first semester.